Alexwestbrook/RA/rogue-adventure-shaman-guide.md

 ## General deck strategy

-**Mana** - Every deck benefits from getting extra Mana each turn, but even more so for shaman since your damage comes from number of cards played.
+**Mana** - Every deck benefits from getting extra mana each turn, but even more so for shaman since your damage comes from number of cards played.
 You have a lot of options, the best card early are *Souls priestess* or *Souls guardian*, but you can also use *Wizard III* or even *Lady of the knight* if you have a combat card related deck.
 These cards give overcharge so you will want only one, but there are other cards that you can use *Sou, the blade of wind [ANCIENT]* or *V01-B01 [ROBOT]*.

 **Defense first** - Build up your defense quickly or you will likely lose.
 Don't get too many attack cards.
 Look for cards with immune or daze like *Snow queen* or *Medusa [BEASTMAN]*.
 These are the best to defend first turn before you setup your deck.
 You want to make sure you can draw one of them on turn 1, which is where you are most vulnerable.
 These cards exile so you will also want a permanent shield cards with multiplying effect like *Apprentice guard* or *Alestar, tranquility defender [ANCIENT]*.
 Another option for defense is *Melgaroth, keeper of flames [ANCIENT][DEMON]* which can turn burns into shields.
 Try to get to a point where you are not losing any HP.

-**Permanent buffs** - Strength doesn't benefit shaman, but favor resistance buffs that last until the end of the fight instead of temporary end-of-turn buffs. *Blue witch*, *Sigil essence*, *Dhorion, holy sentinel [ANCIENT]* and *Wizard of nature* are the best cards for this.
+**Permanent buffs** - Strength doesn't benefit shaman, but resistance does.
+Favor resistance buffs that last until the end of the fight instead of temporary end-of-turn buffs. *Blue witch*, *Sigil essence*, *Dhorion, holy sentinel [ANCIENT]* and *Wizard of nature* are the best cards for this.

-**Card type** - You can use any card type as shaman, but focusing on magic cards will make *blue witch* and *Elder fairy [FAIRY]* better whereas focusing on combat cards will make *Lady of the knight* and *Dark shielded knight* better.
+**Card type** - You can use any card type as shaman, but focusing on magic cards will make *Blue witch* and *Elder fairy [FAIRY]* better whereas focusing on combat cards will make *Lady of the knight* and *Dark shielded knight* better.
 Keep that in mind when building your deck.
 Depending on the run, you might want some cards more than others.

 **Playing with shaman points** - It can be hard to understand when to switch from one form to the other at first.
 On low infernos, thunder might give you enough damage to kill enemies quickly so you will want to focus on that.
 But in higher infernos and against high hp enemies, burns will kill enemies faster because they stack.
 Before you get class upgrade you will lose all your points by changing form.
 If you're focusing on burns you will want to release them by changing to thunder, then go back ASAP to fire form to start stacking fire points again.
 Burns will deal more damage in a long fight but thunder damage is better to finish off the enemy.
 Even with 2nd class bonus you will want to stack some thunder in the last turn to kill before they attack (burn is applied after the enemy's attack).